 As part of mitigation efforts, the City will significantly reduce the backlog of structures that are on our must-raze list.
 The plan calls for City workers to do much of this demolition and creates into a new partnership with Wisconsin Community Services for additional re-entry job placements.

-Ultimately, Mayor Barrett's goal is to get these homes, whenever possible, into the hands of responsible homeowners, which is why the renewal section of SNIP partners with community based organizations for the re-sale and targeted rehab of City-owned properties.
+Ultimately, Mayor Barrett's goal is to get these homes, whenever possible, into the hands of responsible homeowners, which is why the renewal section of the Strong Neighborhoods Plan partners with community based organizations for the re-sale and targeted rehab of City-owned properties.
 As part of the HOME GR/OWN effort, the City is identifying the best use of City-owned vacant lots.